Mexico Wintershall Dea – a leading E&P company in Mexico

 180,000

-barrels of oil per day could be produced at the Zama field.
+barrels of oil per day expected to be produced at the Zama field.

 Over